Moments of Higher Logarithmic Derivatives and Exceptional Zeros in Cyclotomic Fields: Moments of higher derivatives

-For example, see p.83 of \cite{dave} .
+For example, see p.
+83 of \cite{dave}.
 Here $a = 0$ (respectively, $a=1$) if $\chi$ is even (resp. odd) and $B(\chi) = \xi'(0, \chi) / \xi(0, \chi)$.
-The sum is over all non-trivial zeros $\rho$ of $L(s, \chi)$, i.e. zeros in the critical strip. \\ Thus, doing similar computations as that in the proof of Theorem \ref{mainthm1}, we get, under GRH
+The sum is over all nontrivial zeros $\rho$ of $L(s, \chi)$, i.e., zeros in the critical strip. \\ Thus, carrying out computations similar to those in the proof of Theorem \ref{mainthm1}, under GRH, we get